jinnaiyuu/jinnaiyuu.github.io/index.md

 - Reviewer of International Conference of Machine Learning (2019), Neural Information Processing Systems (2019), AAAI Conference on Artificial Intelligence (2020).
 - Reviewer of Journal of Machine Learning Research.
 - Reviewer of Journal of Artificial Intelligence Research.
-- Reviewer of Knowledge-based Systems
+- Reviewer of Knowledge-based Systems.